Fill your College Details

 To answer this question, you can cover topics like RBAC or Role-Based Access Control.
 This topic manages network policies to restrict traffic, manage permissions, and secret management to safeguard sensitive data.

-5. How does Kubernetes handle scaling applications?
-Can you explain Horizontal Pod Autoscaling (HPA) in Kubernetes?
+5. How does Kubernetes support scaling applications?
+Describe Horizontal Pod Autoscaling (HPA) in Kubernetes.

 6. Can you explain what Kubernetes namespaces are and why they are used?